AJWest22/MS4/README.md

  - As a user I want my previous information such as address stored so I don't need to keep adding it

  - As a user I want to know my payments were successfull or not

+ - As a user I want the ability to read blog posts

  ### **Siteowner Stories**